min2ha/ukwa-site/content/target/51247/index.en.md

   "subject": "Brexit"
 }

-# New Local Government Network: Post-Brexit Britain: we need bespoke and locally-made policy responses

 Argues that post-Brexit Britain needs bespoke and locally-made policy responses.
 Policy responses need to be developed in three stages: 1) audit where your locality stands in the new global order; 2) understand that waves of possibly further negative global changes in economic and societal structures are still on their way; and 3) develop a local but realistic vision of what might be.